 Common Homeowners Insurance Coverage

-Here are some common coverages you'll find on a policy:
+For residents in Rochester Hills, here are some common coverages you'll find on a policy:

 Dwelling Coverage — This portion of your policy covers the actual structure (main house).
 The cost to replace your home can change based on the cost of raw materials and labor and supply and demand.

 Other Structures — Covers anything on your property that isn't permanently attached to your house, like fences, driveways, sidewalks, and detached buildings like sheds and garages.
 It's usually 10% of your Dwelling limit, but you can get more coverage if you need